 - Whitelisted directories: Enable this if you want to restrict access to admin directories to only whitelisted IP addresses. (e.g. /wp-login or /admin).
 Note: On eCommerce sites, you will probably want to leave this disabled.
 Remember that customers use these areas as well.

 - Sucuri DNS: Sucuri gives you the option to use their DNS infrastructure.
 This allows them to do geographic routing for optimized global performance, fail-over, and high availability.
 However, today we’ll be unselecting that option as we want to continue using our own third-party DNS provider.
 For example, if you’re using Kinsta DNS and want to continue managing your DNS records at Kinsta, un-select this option.

-Otherwise, if you decide to go with their free Let’s Encrypt option, we recommend pointing your site during off-peak hours.
+Alternatively, the other option is that they provide free Let’s Encrypt certificates.
+However, these can only be issued after you point your domain to them.
+If you decide to go with their free Let’s Encrypt option, we recommend pointing your site during off-peak hours.

 Now it’s time to point your domain.
 Scroll down on the general dashboard page to where they provide the DNS information.
 You will need to update the A record for your domain to point to Sucuri’s firewall.
 This is typically done at your domain registrar or DNS provider.

 Note: Sucuri should pick up your current IP address automatically.
 So once you point your domain to Sucuri they will automatically route traffic back to your WordPress host.

 If you’re using Kinsta DNS, this can be done from the MyKinsta dashboard.
 Click on your domain and update the A name record with the provided Sucuri IP address.